DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Quick reinforcement: nest a second box, tape every seam, and slide flat panels along the base and sides.

-Small wooden craft box: for Luna’s diy pet casket I used a 12×8×6 pine box.
+Small wooden craft box: for Luna’s casket I used a 12×8×6 pine box.
 It felt sturdy and a bit more formal than cardboard.

 • Holds its shape well — nice for display or sheltered burials.